rafael-fuente/diffractsim/README.md

 pip install diffractsim
 ```

-Alternatively, you can also build from source by cloning the repository and running from the main folder project on the command prompt:
+Alternatively, to download the examples and openings as well, you can also build from source by cloning the repository and running from the main folder project on the command prompt:
 ```
 pip install .
 ```